-If you have any questions about this trial, please contact the Trial Team (See Page 12 for contact details).
+If you have any questions about this trial, please contact the Trial Team (See the last page for contact details).

 The University of Oxford, as Sponsor, has appropriate insurance in place in the unlikely event that you suffer any harm as a direct consequence of your participation in this trial.